..

 I have been using Python typing's 'NoReturn' wrong

-I am a huge fan of python’s new typing module which was introduced in version 3.5.
+I am a huge fan of python’s new typing module which was introduced in version 3.5 see the version overview here.
 The addition of this module gives us a range of tools to help people read and understand your code in the future.

 Since I have started using typing I have been adding argument types, and return types to almost all of my public functions.
 One that keeps popping up is NoReturn, and as it turns out I have been using it wrong.